elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- A monkey, I am a monkey who by his grimace brings
+- A monkey, I am a monkey who can bring with a grimace
 - layovers of dust puddles, despair, famine
 - vengeance returned, nuclear distress, unspeakable devotions
-- and you're the one I ask
+- and I ask you
 - oh, wind
-- calm face painted with the guano of contortion
+- calm face, painted with the guano of contortion
 - wind deserts, cactus and sphinx standing
 - calamitously
-- have you not understood?
+- have you still not understood?

 ---